Boundless: God BEYOND Measure

 Campers who have completed 6th grade and above can bring a phone with parental permission.
 They will have designated times in the morning and evening to use them.
 Phone calls are not allowed, only messages and camera.
 If campers can not follow the expectation, then the phone will be removed.
 Lakeside is not responsible for lost, damaged, or ruined property including cell phones.
 We strongly encourage leaving ALL phones at home for the week.

-Overnight Camps: Campers arrive between 2-4pm on Sundays.
+Overnight Camps: Campers arrive at Entrance B, between 2-4pm on Sundays.
 Staff will greet you, get you signed in, take medications, any remaining payments, and canteen money.
-You’ll get your cabin assignment and meet your counselor. at the cabin.
+You’ll get your cabin assignment and meet your counselor at the cabin.
 You’ll off load your things, say your goodbyes, and start the BEST WEEK EVER! *Late arrivals need to be coordinated with the office.

-On Friday campers will be picked up at their cabins at 10am.
+On Friday campers will be picked up at entrance B. Campers will have all of their belongings with them.
 A photo ID is required to sign a camper out.
-There will be a stop to pick up any remaining canteen money and/or medications.
+There will be a table to pick up any remaining canteen money and/or medications.
+Merchandise will be for sale at pick up.

 Onsite Day Camps: Campers will arrive each morning at 8am Monday through Thursday at Entrance B. The first day we will have paperwork at a check in table and will take any canteen money or medications.
 After checking campers in they will go with their counselor to breakfast.
 Tuesday through Thursday, counselors will be waiting at the entrance and campers can join them without doing paperwork. *Medications can be left for the week or returned each day.